Glaciers Then and Now

 Glaciers are either one of two types: a continental glacier, also called an ice sheet, such as those that occur on Antarctica, or an alpine or valley glacier found in mountain valleys.
 The photographs in this activity are all alpine glaciers from Alaska, US.
 Alpine glaciers occur all over the world, yet require specific climate conditions to survive.
 This usually includes a location that has high snowfall in the winter and cool temperatures in the summer to prevent snow from melting.

 Glacier retreat occurs as a result of sublimation (transition of ice to vapor), snow evaporation (evaporation of liquid water in the snow), strong scouring winds, and ice melt.
 The process of a glacier getting smaller is called ablation.
-Over the past 60 to 100 years, almost all glaciers worldwide have been getting smaller and in most cases, there is strong evidence that current glacier retreat is due to Earth's warming climate.
+Over the 20th century almost all glaciers worldwide experienced ablation, particularly during the latter decades of the century.
+In most cases, there is strong evidence that glacier retreat has been due to our warming climate.
 This is most evident for alpine glaciers in the Arctic, which is warming quickly compared with other regions, and for alpine glaciers at high elevations in tropical latitudes.

 More international glacier image pairs are available from the USGS and at the National Snow and Ice Data Center (NSIDC) website.